NewbieTed/QuickFolds/README.md

 6) Backend is now set up.
 You will have to refresh the frontend webpage (just refresh your browser, no need to restart Vite)

-7) If you every want to reset the contents of the data (ie clear all the saved origami), run the bash script `resetdatabase.sh`
+7) If you every want to reset the contents of the data (ie clear all the saved origami), run the bash script `source resetdatabase.sh`

 7) Once you're done with backend, stop the running script by goint `ctrl + c`.
 Then run the script `stopallbackendactions.sh`.
 This should deactivate any running docker and maven processess.